apankrat/notes/fast-case-conversion/README.md

 ### Full search

-For smaller block counts we can just brute-force our way through all possible block permutations.
+For larger block sizes we can just brute-force our way through all possible block permutations, because the *count* of unique blocks will be manageable.

-With a bit of optimization it's possible to run at ~ 50M checks per second.
+A moderately optimized code run do around 50M checks per second.

 With the block size of 1024 we have 10 unique blocks.
 That's 10! or 3,628,800 permutations, which take 0.1 sec to process and get